Preventing Alzheimer's Disease: What Do We Know?

 Scientists think that some of these activities may protect the brain by establishing "reserve," the brain's ability to operate effectively even when it is damaged or some brain function is disrupted.
 Another theory is that such activities may help the brain become more adaptable in some mental functions so it can compensate for declines in others.
 Scientists do not know if particular types of cognitive training—or elements of the training such as instruction or social interaction—work better than others, but many studies are ongoing.

 People often wonder if a certain diet or specific foods can help prevent Alzheimer's disease.
 The recent NASEM review of research did not find enough evidence to recommend a certain diet to prevent cognitive decline or Alzheimer's.
-Despite observational studies that link Mediterranean-style diets to brain health, clinical trials have not shown strong evidence.
-Many trials have focused on individual foods rather than comprehensive diets.
-Newer studies of diets, such as the MIND diet—a combination of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets—are underway.
-In general, a healthy diet is an important part of healthy aging.
+However, certain diets and healthy eating patterns have been associated with cognitive benefits.
+Studies of diets, such as the Mediterranean diet and the MIND diet—a combination of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets—are underway.
+Learn more about what we know about diet and the prevention of Alzheimer's disease.

 Researchers are exploring these and other interventions that may help prevent, delay, or slow Alzheimer's dementia or age-related cognitive decline.
 Other research targets include: